Nieves Navarro: Acting career

+Later films and retirement

 In 1983, Navarro attempted to return to Spanish cinema with films like Gianfranco Angelucci's drama Honey with Fernando Rey, but with less than expected success.
 She made two last films in 1989, Fiori di zucca and Casa di piacere, before going into retirement.
-In recent years, she has returned to Spain, settling in Barcelona with Ercoli.
+In recent years, she returned to Spain, settling in Barcelona with Ercoli.